johannabuchstaller-avanade/documentdemosearch/frontend/README.md

 npm install
 ```

-4. Run the application:
+4. [Optional] Run the application:
 ```
 npm start
 ```

 5. Run the azure function app:
 ```
-fn + f5
+fn + f5 or func start
 ```

-Note: You may need to change the endpoint in AbbySearch.tsx from https://wedocumentsearchdemocaseapi.azurewebsites.net/api/search?
+Note: You may need to change the endpoint in chatjticonnect.tsx from https://<webappname>.azurewebsites.net/api/search?
 to /api/search? if you are running the application locally.

 ## Build